A notary bond is a type of surety bond that provides financial protection to the public against errors or misconduct by a commissioned notary public.

 In the world of surety bonds, a notary bond is a specific type of license bond required by most states for individuals to become a commissioned notary public.
 This bond serves as a financial guarantee that the notary will perform their duties ethically and in accordance with state laws.
 It is a three-party agreement between the notary (the principal), the state (the obligee), and the surety company providing the bond.

 If a notary public makes an error or commits misconduct that causes a financial loss to a member of the public, a claim can be filed against the bond.
 The surety company will investigate the claim and, if it is valid, provide compensation to the injured party up to the bond’s penal sum.
 Critically, the notary is then legally obligated to reimburse the surety company for the full amount paid out on the claim, plus any associated fees.
+This reimbursement obligation is a contractual duty that remains enforceable even if the notary’s commission has since expired or been revoked.

 It is essential to understand that a notary bond is not an insurance policy for the notary.
 Its primary purpose is to protect the public from potential mistakes or fraudulent acts.
 For protection against personal liability, a notary should purchase a separate notary errors and omissions (E&O) insurance policy.